 The Charter promotes customer involvement and customer satisfaction.
 We currently have a Customer Relations Panel made up of approximately 500 of our residents.
 These residents already provide a valuable service by taking part in various consultation exercises.
 The Charter promotes even more inclusion however and we are currently working with the Tenant Participation Advisory Service (TPAS) on proposals to achieve this.

-We submitted our Annual Return on the Charter (ARC) in May 2016, giving information on our performance during 2015/16.
+We submitted our Annual Return on the Charter (ARC) giving information on our performance during 2018/19.